sampozz/EmbeddedTuner/README.md

 A Pitch Detection Algorithm (PDA) is an algorithm designed to estimate the pitch of a quasi-periodic or oscillating signal.
 In this project, two different algorithms have been tested:

-- [Harmonic Product Spectrum](http://musicweb.ucsd.edu/~trsmyth/analysis/Harmonic_Product_Spectrum.html) (HPS) designed by Noll in 1969, which analyzes the audio signal in the frequency domain, therefore the [ARM CMSIS DSP](https://www.keil.com/pack/doc/CMSIS/DSP/html/index.html) FFT function is used.
-The implementation is very simple but it proved to have inadequate performance.
+- [Harmonic Product Spectrum](http://musicweb.ucsd.edu/~trsmyth/analysis/Harmonic_Product_Spectrum.html) (HPS) designed by Noll in 1969, which analyzes the audio signal in the frequency domain, therefore the [ARM CMSIS DSP](https://www.keil.com/pack/doc/CMSIS/DSP/html/index.html) FFT function was used.
+The implementation was very simple but it proved to have inadequate performance.
 - [Yin Algorithm](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf) developed by Cheveigne and Kawahara in 2001, which is much more complex but computes the pitch estimation in the time domain.
 The C implementation can be found on [GitHub](https://github.com/ashokfernandez/Yin-Pitch-Tracking), thanks to [Ashok Fernandez](https://github.com/ashokfernandez/).
 A nice explanation of this algorithm is on [YouTube](https://www.youtube.com/watch?v=W585xR3bjLM).

 Yin Algorithm ended up outperforming HPS (in terms of accuracy), therefore it was chosen for the implementation.